-An Individual Resource Scholarship is intended for students who do not wish to or who are unable to provide parental resource information.
-In an effort to equitably award available need-based scholarship among qualified students, the award amount for Individual Resource Scholarships has an upper limit and in some cases, therefore, may not fully cover a student's financial need.
-A Family Resource Scholarship is intended for students who wish to and are able to provide parental resource information.
-For a student with limited family resources, a Family Resource Scholarship may yield a higher scholarship award than an Individual Resource Scholarship.
+When appropriate, the School will offer a need-based scholarship award based upon the larger of two categories of scholarship calculation.
+An Individual Resource Scholarship is intended for students who do not wish to or who are unable to provide parental financial information.
+A Family Resource Scholarship is intended for students who wish to and are able to provide parental financial information.
+For a student with limited family resources, a Family Resource Scholarship may yield a higher scholarship award than from an Individual Resource Scholarship.
 Submitting parental resource information will not affect the calculation of an Individual Resource Scholarship award.